 If you want to make it fast, you can BIR form 1902 and fill in the information, including that intended for your employer.
 Here are the requirements that you should have.

 When it is your first time getting your TIN, you don't have to worry about payment.
 Yes, it's free, and you can also start to process your TIN ID.
-Make sure to get your TIN ID in your RDO or BIR, not on any person.
+Therefore, make sure to get your TIN ID in your RDO or BIR, not on any person.

 - How to start the Sari-sari store in the Philippines.